-- 1. Support the development of linkages between the State Education Department (SED) TEACH System and the Aspire Registry to help streamline qualifications and professional development requirements and data collection on the ECCE workforce. - 2.
+- 1. Support the tracking of professional development obtained by the Early Childhood Education (ECE) workforce to maintain teacher certification through The Aspire Registry.
+The ECE workforce will be able to easily track Continuing Teacher & Leader Education (CTLE) hours and professional development (PD) requirements set forth by the State Education Department (SED) and align them with other initiatives to integrate, track, organize, and easily access all PD activities in one report. - 2.
 Offer recommendations using the Aspire Registry workforce data to inform policy, practice, and resource development. - 3.
 Distribute the NYS early learning documents to new child care providers (DAP Briefs, ELG, CBK) as part of a "Welcome Kit" for new ECCE providers prompted by the Aspire Registry program profile creation.